messi89/CitrusPreloader/README.md

 	-frame two Main

-3. Override the setUpStarling function to put the parent.stage on our `starling.stage`.
+3. Override the handleAddedToStage handler to setUpStarling.

 For more detailed explanation see the comments in the example code .